patelrajan41/Docs/README.md

 1. Create new Asset Bundle from Asset Bundle Browser.
 For this Right Click in Asset Bundle Browser and Press **Add New Bundle**.
 Name it something.
 Ex.
 SampleSlotGame
 2. Select **SlotMachine** Prefab and all slot Symbol's Prefabs from Project Panel.
-> To ensure what will be included in asset bundle before creating it, Right Click on it and click **Select Dependencies**.
+> To ensure what will be included in asset bundle before creating it, Right Click on selected prefabs and click **Select Dependencies**.
 It will show all the files selected which will be included in asset bundle.
 3. Switch to Asset Bundle Browser's *Configure* tab.
 4. Drag and Drop all selected prefabs into Asset Bundle Browser.
 5. Switch your tab from Configure to Build.